| by Stephanie Argy for The

 most of our problems.
 Each projector is different and we found

 that, during previews, trying to compensate was pretty frustrating.
+Bock: Because we were color-correcting on

 tape, we were able to use power windows, soft clipping, and